 Basundi is a sweet choice to refresh your taste buds after every meal.
 This Indian dessert is loved in Maharashtra, Gujarat, Tamil Nadu, and many other areas across India.

 Basundi is made by simmering milk on low heat for an extended period until it thickens and reduces in volume, which makes it similar to Rabri in Northern India.
 However, Basundi has a relatively thinner consistency compared to Rabri.

 There is no authentic information about the origin of Basundi.
 The Maharashtrians usually make it during Hindu festivals like Bhaubeej and Kali Chaudas.
 You can try many various variations of this fantastic dessert.

-You cannot neglect the Sitaphal Basundi version (custard apple) if you love apples.
-Furthermore, Angoor Basundi with smaller Rasgullas will not let you down.
+You cannot miss the Sitaphal Basundi version (with custard apples) if you love a creamy drink.
+Meanwhile, Angoor Basundi mixed with sweet, ball-shaped, cheese-filled dumplings will not let you down.

 Go to the kitchen to make outstanding Basundi at home.

 Savoring a cup of tea alongside the delightful Shakarpara makes for an exceptional snacking experience.